kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Granularity Matters

-Daily totals differ from hourly readings.
+Daily totals differ from hourly readings
-Aggregation hides variation.
+Aggregation hides variation
 Resolution shapes insight

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.